-Visual Artist: Illustration, Painting, Photography; term
+Visual Artist: Illustration, Painting, Photography, Visual Artist

 Arabella Proffer is an artist, author, and co-founder of the indie label Elephant Stone Records.
 Her loose narrative themes revolve around a fascination with punk rock, aristocrats, surreal visions, the history of medicine, and biomorphic organisms.
 She delves into the her practice of oil painting tying together its relationships to anatomy, biology and emerging sciences.